juulsmustdie/SWE3313_TEAM9/Technical-Design/Coding-Style.md

 ## Integration Testing

-- _**Integration tests should be done periodically**_ — While all features/merges should be tested regardless of importance, our high priority features especially need to undergo integration testing.
+- _**Integration tests should be done periodically**_ — While all features/merges should be tested, our high priority features _especially_ need to undergo integration testing.

 - Integration tests should do the following: